engineerjames/process-pilot/README.md

   - `do_not_restart`: Do not restart the process after it stops.
   - `restart`: Restart the process after it stops.
 This is the default.
   - `shutdown_everything`: Stop all processes when this process stops.
-- `ready_strategy`: The strategy to use to determine wheßn the process is ready.
+- `ready_strategy`: The strategy to use to determine when the process is ready.
 Possible values are:
   - `tcp`: The process is ready when it starts listening on a specified TCP port.
   - `pipe`: The process is ready when it writes a specific signal to a named pipe.
   - `file`: The process is ready when a specific file is created.